hossamghoneim/webstdy-greeter/README.md

 php artisan vendor:publish
 ```

-Create js file and set configurations in it:
+Create js file, set configurations in it and put it in public folder:
 ```javascript
 /*
 Give the service worker access to Firebase Messaging.